citygml4j/citygml4j/README.md

 </dependency>
 ```

+Here is how you use citygml4j with your Gradle project:

+    compile 'org.citygml4j:citygml4j:2.6.0'

 Sample programs
 ---------------
 citygml4j provides a number of sample programs that demonstrate the use of the library.
 Download the library or build it from source with [Apache Ant](http://ant.apache.org/) as described above.
 This will deploy the sample programs in the `citygml4j-<version>/samples` folder.